CALENDULA officinalis

 Harvesting and Growing from Seed:

-There is no seedpod.
-The seeds are held on a rounded seedhead, curled inwards like a cat's claw.
+Seed Pod There is no seedpod.
+The seeds are held on a rounded seedhead, curled inwards

-The seeds are light brown, curved or bent, spiky and woody, and are sometimes quite long.
+Seed The seeds are light brown, very variable, curved or bent, spiky and woody.

-The seedling is quite tough, with fleshy rounded seedleaves.
+Seedling The seedling is quite tough, with fleshy rounded leaves.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)